jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: If I use **Sow Distrust** on my opponent and she has her MC removed from game ( suwith Singularity, can I pick any card I want?
+Q: If I use **Sow Distrust** on my opponent and she has her MC removed from game (such as with Singularity), can I pick any card I want?

+A: The effect is asking if a character in their hand matches the team affiliation of their MC.
+If the opponent does not have an MC at the time the effect resolves, then any character the player chooses, "will not share a team affiliation with that players main character."
+As he does not have one.
+Short of it, you can discard any character you like.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+## Helmut Zemo (MC)

 # [Hobgoblin](http://vs.tcgbrowser.com/images/cards/big/SFO-009.jpg)
 *Set: Spidey-Foes*